tiprankstipranks

 Our operating results may continue to fluctuate significantly.

 We have experienced significant variations in our annual and quarterly results of operations.
-These fluctuations have resulted from many factors, including shifts in the demand and pricing for our products, general economic conditions, including changes in prevailing interest rates, and the introduction of new products.
+These fluctuations have resulted from many factors, including shifts in the demand and pricing for our products, general economic conditions, including changes in prevailing interest rates, wage inflation and multiple minimum wage increases in Mexico in the past and likely in the future, and the introduction of new products.
 Our gross profit percentage fluctuates due to numerous factors, some of which are outside of our control.
 These factors include the timing and level of marketing allowances provided to our customers, actual sales during the relevant period, pricing strategies, the mix of products sold during a reporting period, and general market and competitive conditions.
 We also incur allowances, accruals, charges and other expenses that differ from period to period based on changes in our business, which causes our operating income to fluctuate.

 Debt & Financing - Risk 1